brainvisa/casa-distro/doc/source/index.rst

 The rest takes place inside containers, so are normally not restricted by the building system, (as long as it has enough memory and disk space).

+Singularity is available as an apt package on Ubuntu 16.04 in `neurodebian repositories <http://neuro.debian.net/>`_ and on Ubuntu 18.04 in the main repository, as the ``singularity-container`` package.

-For instance, to use Singularity on Debian based Linux systems (such as Ubuntu), the following packages must be installed :
+Otherwise, to install Singularity on Debian based Linux systems (such as Ubuntu), the following packages must be installed :

 .. code-block:: bash

   # System dependencies
   sudo apt-get install python build-essential

   # Singularity install
   VERSION=2.4.5
   wget https://github.com/singularityware/singularity/releases/download/$VERSION/singularity-$VERSION.tar.gz